vplasencialozano/RyanairTest/README.md

 # Ryanair test:

-This project consist on an example of test one scenario on Ryanair websites.
+This project consist on how to test a scenario on Ryanair website.
 The scenario is the following:

-Given I make a booking from “DUB” to “SXF” on 12/23/2017 for 2 adults and 1 child

-When I pay for booking with card details “5555 5555 5555 5557”, “10/18” and “265”

-Then I should get payment declined message
+Given I make a booking from “DUB” to “SXF” on 12/23/2017 for 2 adults and 1 child When I pay for booking with card details “5555 5555 5555 5557”, “10/18” and “265” Then I should get payment declined message

 ## Getting Started